Common Criteria: Key concepts

 So far, most PPs and most evaluated STs/certified products have been for IT components (e.g., firewalls, operating systems, smart cards).

 Common Criteria certification is sometimes specified for IT procurement.
 Other standards containing, e.g., interoperation, system management, user training, supplement CC and other product standards.
 Examples include the ISO/IEC 27002 and the German IT baseline protection.

 Details of cryptographic implementation within the TOE are outside the scope of the CC.
 Instead, national standards, like FIPS 140-2, give the specifications for cryptographic modules, and various standards specify the cryptographic algorithms in use.

 More recently, PP authors are including cryptographic requirements for CC evaluations that would typically be covered by FIPS 140-2 evaluations, broadening the bounds of the CC through scheme-specific interpretations.

 Some national evaluation schemes are phasing out EAL-based evaluations and only accept products for evaluation that claim strict conformance with an approved PP. The United States currently only allows PP-based evaluations.
-Canada is in the process of phasing out EAL-based evaluations.